dynamsoft-docs/capture-vision-docs/parameters/reference/barcode-reader-task-settings/deblur-modes.md

 ## Parameter Summary

 Parameter `DeblurModes` consist of a group of deblur mode objects.
-Each deblur mode object includes a candidate mode and a series of auxiliary parameters.
+Each deblur mode object includes a candidate mode and a series of auxiliary mode arguments.

-### Child Parameters
+### Mode Arguments

-The child parameters of the deblur mode object are shown as follow:
+The mode arguments of the deblur mode object are shown as follow:

 <table style = "text-align:left">
     <thead>
         <tr>
-            <th nowrap="nowrap">Child Parameter Name</th>
+            <th nowrap="nowrap">Mode Argument Name</th>
-            <th nowrap="nowrap">Child Parameter Summary</th>
+            <th nowrap="nowrap">Mode Argument Summary</th>
         </tr>
     </thead>
     <tr>